Laraelnour/Dragon-Knight-Game/README.md

 Complete ownership belongs to Lara Abouelnour

+All files required to run the game are contained within the 'Game Files.zip' folder.
+'Game.c' file is included again outside the folder to allow you to view the code online without the need to download the zip file.

 Run the file 'Game.c'to run the game.
 All other files are .txt files that contain the scenes, rules, and database of the game.
-All .txt files are contained within the 'Game txt Files.zip' folder.

 Check out the 'Knight Vs Dragon.mp4' File for a preview of what to expect :)